Colds and allergies are the most common causes of rhinitis.

 Stuffiness can be relieved by taking decongestants, such as oxymetazoline or phenylephrine as a nasal spray or pseudoephedrine by mouth.
 These drugs, available over the counter, cause the blood vessels of the nasal mucous membrane to narrow (constrict).
 Nasal sprays should be used for only 3 or 4 days because after that period of time when the effects of the drugs wear off, the mucous membrane often swells even more than before.
 This phenomenon is called rebound congestion Rhinitis medicamentosa Rhinitis is inflammation and swelling of the mucous membrane of the nose, characterized by a runny nose and stuffiness and usually caused by the common cold or a seasonal allergy.
 Colds and... read more .
-Antihistamines help control a runny nose, but some cause drowsiness and most cause other problems, especially in older people (see Aging and Drugs Aging and Drugs Drugs, the most common medical intervention, are an important part of medical care for older people.
-Without drugs, many older people would function less well or die at an earlier age.
-Older... read more ).
+Antihistamines help control a runny nose, but some cause drowsiness and most cause other problems, especially in older people (see Aging and Drugs Aging and Medications Medications, the most common medical intervention, are an important part of medical care for older people.
+Without medications, many older people would function less well or die at an earlier... read more ).
 Antibiotics are not effective for acute viral rhinitis.

 Chronic rhinitis causes nasal obstruction and, in severe cases, crusting, frequent bleeding, and thick, foul-smelling, pus-filled discharge from the nose.

 Decongestants may relieve symptoms.
 Any underlying infection requires a culture (examination of microorganisms grown from a sample of mucus to identify infection with bacteria or fungi) and appropriate treatment.
 If symptoms persist, biopsy (removal of a tissue sample for identification under a microscope) may be necessary to rule out cancer.